UPDATED AS OF FEB. 2020

-If you’re facing the possibility of becoming one of those 7 million long-distance caregivers, you may wonder what you can do to keep distance from standing in the way of helping.
+According to AARP in 2019, “more than 1 in 10 family caregivers live at least an hour away from their aging or ailing family member,” and many may be even further.
+If you’re facing the possibility of becoming a long-distance caregiver, you may wonder what you can do to keep distance from standing in the way of helping.

 - Have regular family meetings.
-Technology has a way of nearly eliminating the miles, thanks to conference calling and Internet video calling, such as Skype.
+Technology has a way of nearly eliminating the miles, thanks to video chatting apps like Facetime and Skype.
 Discuss concerns and goals; divide duties.

 - Plan for emergencies.
 Unexpected trips to be with your loved one may come up that will require time and money.
 If necessary, talk to your employer about the Family and Medical Leave Act.